 It’s pretty common to be asked for proof of good standing in these situations.
-And it’s better to get the certificate ahead of time, as opposed to scrambling at the last minute to update your status with a state agency in the middle of loan or investor negotiations.
+And it’s better to get the certificate of good standing ahead of time, as opposed to scrambling at the last minute to update your status with a state agency in the middle of loan or investor negotiations.

-Even if you don’t need to show good standing for a specific transaction, a certificate of good standing can help you expand.
-This is because a certificate of good standing is often required when registering to do business in other states.
+Even if you don’t need to show good standing for a specific transaction, a certificate of good standing can help you expand because this certificate is often required when registering to do business in other states.
 Many states won’t allow a company to transact business within their boundaries if the company does not have good standing in the state where it was formed initially.
 Even further, some states require that the certificate be dated within a short period of time—as little as 90 days—before filing to do business in that state.

 Some states will charge a fine if your business is not in compliance with their regulations, which is an obvious no-brainer for maintaining good standing.
 But you also want to make sure your business is in good standing in order to preserve the limited liability that filing for business status provides.
 If your business is not in good standing, in some states that could mean the loss of liability protection for you and your co-owners conducting business outside of compliance, or even the administrative dissolution of the business altogether.